 Ideally, your chosen pot should have drainage holes, however if not, then use a slightly smaller plastic pot with drainage holes and pop it inside the decorative pot.
 Alternatively, you can layer the bottom of your decorative pot with pebbles or gravel before adding the potting mix.
 The aim of this is to create a reservoir for any extra water to pool into and away from your plant’s roots.

-Pour 35mm or so of fresh Scotts Osmocote Premium Potting Mix into the base of the new pot (or on top of drainage pebbles) and pack it down gently to remove any air pockets.
+Place a thin layer of Scotts Osmocote Premium Potting Mix on the base of the new pot (or on top of drainage pebbles) and pack it down gently to remove any air pockets.

 Carefully loosen the plant’s roots before lifting it out from the old pot.
 If things are a little tight, hold your hand over the top of the potting mix, tilt the pot and gently tap it on a bench to loosen it.
-You also may need to give it a light tug on the base of the plant stems to get it going.
+You also may need to give it a light tug on the base of the plants stem to get it going.

 Next, place the plant in the centre of the new pot, check that it’s sitting at a similar level as it was in the previous pot.
 If it’s too low then lift it out and add more potting mix – repeat until it is at the right level.

-Fill the pot with the fresh potting mix, leaving a 20-30mm gap between the top of the pot.
-Gently tap the pot to settle the new potting mix in and around the plant’s roots and to remove any air pockets.
-Don’t pack it down too firmly and you still want the roots to breathe.
+Fill the pot with the fresh potting mix, leaving a 20-30mm gap at the top of the pot.
+Gently tap the pot to help settle the new potting mix in and around the plant’s roots and to remove any air pockets.

-After repotting, it is especially important to give your plant a good drink and feed in order to help revive the roots and encourage new growth.
+After repotting, it is especially important to welcome your plant to its new home by giving it good drink!
 Monitor your plant closely to see how it is responding to your water schedule and its new environment.